-With FIMS, you can experience a wide range of different types of unspoiled fishing waters.
-When you fish at our destinations you will always find unique fishing opportunities, all year round!
-You can enjoy coastal fishing for sea trout, pike and perch, or why not try the unique “river-fishing” where you can spin – fly fishing or vertical fishing for your trophy catch, the “river pike”!
+With FIMS, you can experience a wide range of unspoilt fishing waters, and you will always find unique fishing opportunities – all year round.
+You can enjoy coastal fishing for sea trout, pike and perch, or why not try the unique “river-fishing” where you can spin – fly fish or vertical fish for your trophy catch, the “river pike”.

-Among FIMS destinations you will find a large number of shallow lakes and meres that are excellent for spin and fly fishing as well as a number of deeper lakes that are superb for trolling.
-Our rivers and streams offer unique fishing experiences.
-We can also offer fantastic opportunities for those who like mountainous countryside with fishing for Arctic char and trout.
+Among FIMS destinations you will find a large number of shallow lakes and meres that are excellent for spining and fly fishing as well as a number of deeper lakes that are superb for trolling.
+We can also offer fantastic opportunities for those who enjoy mountainous environments with fishing for Arctic char and trout.

-Fishing all year round!
 Our winter fishing can provide some wonderful experiences.
-Experience the exotic feel of fishing for pike, zander, char, trout and rainbow trout from icy waters!
+Experience the exotic feel of fishing for pike, zander, char, trout and rainbow trout from icy waters.

-The diversity of water systems and the many different species of fish will give you, as a visitor, and an angler, ample opportunity for truly exciting fishing experiences!
+The broad range of fishing environments and the many different species of fish will give you – both as a visitor and an angler – truly unique fishing experiences.

-The most common fishing methods within the FIMS area include spin fishing, vertical jigging, trolling, fly fishing, angling and ice fishing Many of the waters are crystal clear and virtually all waters typically contain several different species.
+The most common fishing methods in the FIMS destinations include spin fishing, vertical jigging, trolling, fly fishing, angling and ice fishing.
+Many of the waters are crystal clear and virtually all contain several different species.

 FIMS destinations can offer you fishing for pike, zander, perch, grayling, brown trout, sea trout, salmon, trout, rainbow trout, roach, bleak, bream, crucian carp, rudd, vimba and zope.